iamrobsen/Driving-Simulation/README.md

 Aim: To determine the impact of low driving mileage bias on the effect of polypharmacy on RTCs in older adults.

-This study applies a MCS approach to the case of unmeasured confounding, namely low annual driving mileage, on the effect of polypharmacy on road traffic crashes (RTCs) in older adults.
+This study applies an MCS approach to the case of unmeasured confounding, namely low annual driving mileage, on the effect of polypharmacy on road traffic crashes (RTCs) in older adults.
 The term unmeasured confounding is used to refer to confounding due to lack of data for adjustment and consequent omission from the statistical model.
 In addition, we define concurrent consumption of five or more prescribed medications in a 90-days period as polypharmacy.
-The code for the simulation for can be used and edited based on different assumptions and parameters.
+The code for the simulation can be used and edited based on different assumptions and parameters.

 Increasing simulated power according to an increasing effect size
 ![sim_power_AdobeCreativeCloudExpress](https://user-images.githubusercontent.com/44569628/168296309-5b0ebb12-0576-49c5-9595-625ede8c4f99.gif)